 As a communication sciences and disorders major at Elmhurst, you will find plenty of opportunities to expand your skills and gain experience—in and out of the classroom.

 You will immerse yourself in real-world practice, starting with at least 25 hours of structured observation hours as part of your practicum coursework.
-Once you have completed your observation hours, you will work directly with clients in Elmhurst’s own Speech-Language-Hearing Clinic, participating in therapy, conferences with family members and clinical research.
+Once you have completed your observation hours, you will work with clients in Elmhurst’s own Speech-Language-Hearing Clinic, participating in therapy, conferences with family members and clinical research.

-The Elmhurst College Speech-Language-Hearing Clinic has a fully equipped audiometric suite that is used for training undergraduate and graduate students.
+The Elmhurst University Speech-Language-Hearing Clinic has a fully equipped audiometric suite that is used for training undergraduate and graduate students.
 The suite features equipment to assess hearing acuity and functioning of the middle ear.

 - Undergraduate students in the program learn to use the equipment through guided practice as part of their coursework.

 - Graduate students conduct hearing screenings as part of diagnostic evaluations.

 The 4,600-square-foot Elmhurst University Simulation Center at Elmhurst Memorial Hospital is a state-of-the-art learning facility.
 It serves graduate students and represents an innovative partnership with Elmhurst Memorial Healthcare.

 The Chicago area provides many opportunities to observe and conduct fieldwork.
 Students often present research results at the Illinois Speech-Language-Hearing Association convention and Elmhurst’s own Research and Performance Showcase.
 Students are able to complete observation hours at a variety of local schools, hospitals and private clinics.